The Clare and Jerry Rotenberg Center of Excellence for Palliative Care

 Palliative care focuses on improving the overall quality of life of an individual facing serious illness.
 It may be delivered at any time during an illness while curative measures are being taken.
 That is, the patient may not necessarily be terminally ill.
 Palliative care relieves symptoms such as pain, shortness of breath, nausea, fatigue, loss of appetite, etc., so that the patient may gain the strength to carry on with daily life.
 The interdisciplinary team will work in partnership with outside physicians and nursing caregivers to provide consultation and support.

-For more information or to schedule a tour, fill out the form below or call (585) 472-1776.
+For more information on our Palliative Care program, fill out the form below or call (585) 784-6442.
 Please provide a phone number and/or email address so we can get back to you.